TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Identifier Fields
 - owner: string
 - repo: string
-- comment_id: integer
+- commit_sha: hexadecimal hash

 ### Identifier Construction Rule
 A commit comment is uniquely identified by the ordered tuple (owner, repo, commit_sha), where:
-- owner is the user or organization name owning the repository
+- owner: The GitHub user or organization that owns the repository.
-- repo is the repository name
+- repo: The repository name containing the commit.
-- comment_id is a globally unique integer identifier assigned by GitHub
+- commit_sha: The cryptographic hash identifying the commit on which the comment appears.

 ### Addressability (Sender)
 1. Create a new commit comment